shaneholloman-org/kordia-github-actions/README.md

-## CICD test for Kordia GitHub Actions
+# Kordia GitHub Actions

-Getting the basics working
+Getting the basics working with CICD using Github actions